Applicant led - NERC

 We expect projects to last up to one year and focus on urgent data collection and essential initial analysis.
 You must have a clear strategy for taking the research forward once the urgent phase is complete.

-Timing: no closing date, two stage application process, outline proposal, then full proposal by invitation only.
+Timing: this opportunity is always open, and has a two stage application process, outline application to confirm eligibility, then full application by invitation only.

 Funding: up to £100,000 per award (at 100% full economic cost, of which we pay 80% full economic cost)

-Assessment process: expert review with moderation by NERC Peer Review College member (target turnaround time one month from receipt of full proposal).
+Assessment process: expert review with moderation by NERC Peer Review College member (target turnaround time six weeks from receipt of full application).

 Grant duration: up to 12 months.